PGilbertSchmitt/ratatooey-bot/README.md

 This can only be run by an admin.
 If the initiator is not an admin, they will not be able to run this command.

-## Reason for Auto-Magic limitation:
+## Reason for Magic limitation:

-The time-complexity of my implementation of this is factorial because it considers all possible derangements of the list of members, then finds the one with the lowest score, which is a simple calculation of the sum of the occurances of all past sender-receiver pairs within a given selection.
+The time-complexity of my implementation of the magic selection process is factorial because it considers all possible [derangements](https://en.wikipedia.org/wiki/Derangement) of the list of members, then finds the one with the lowest score.
+This score is a simple calculation of the sum of the occurances of all past sender-receiver pairs within a given selection.
 Since derangements grow factorially, this function gets very naughty _very quickly_.
 On my not-so-bad PC, this equates to a time of ~600ms for 10 members.
-I don't like that at all, so for the greatest chance of keeping things slim, I'm ensuring that no Auto-Magic rotation has more than 8 members.
+I don't like that at all, so for the greatest chance of keeping things slim, I'm ensuring that no Magic rotation has more than 8 members.

-The truth, however, is that I'm 100% positive that there's a better way to calculate the best derangement without brute force, I just couldn't figure it out quickly enough and wanted to get this bot off the ground.
+The truth, however, is that I'm 100% positive that there's a better way to calculate the best selection without brute force, I just couldn't figure it out quickly enough and wanted to get this bot off the ground.
 Also, the server I want to use this in only has 7 members at the moment, so this definitely isn't an issue yet.